CraigAngus86/dee-blue-website-spark/docs/BanksODee-ProjectStatus.md

    - Performance benchmarking

 ## Conclusion
-The Banks o' Dee FC website project has made significant progress with the completion of core frontend components and critical backend infrastructure.
-The focus should now shift to migrating to Next.js and completing content pages while refining existing components and addressing known issues.
-The project is well-positioned for the next phase of development with a solid foundation of design, components, and backend utilities.
+The Banks o' Dee FC website project has made significant progress with major improvements to the hero section and news cards components.
+The focus should now shift to completing the Match Centre, Spain Park, and Commercial features while continuing to refine existing components.
+With the core visual design elements now established, future development can proceed more rapidly with a consistent design language in place.

+---

+*Document last updated: May 11, 2025*